HOW TO FIX – Error “Domain exceeded the max defers and failures per hour” [STEP BY STEP]☑️

-Today in this tutorial you will learn how to FIX Error: Domain has exceeded max defers and failure per hour.
+Today in this tutorial you will learn how to FIX Error: Domain has exceeded the max defers and failure per hour.

 If you are receiving an error similar to “Domain example.com has exceeded the max defers and failures per hour (5/5 (100%)) allowed“ in an email bounce back, it means that outgoing email from your domain has triggered a rule in the server that will stop any further email from going out of the server.
 This happens when a domain account sends out emails that either fail or get deferred.
-If the number of failures or defers are greater than the server limit, no further mails are allowed.
+If the number of failures or defers is greater than the server limit, no further emails are allowed.

 Let us watch out the video to quickly learn how to resolve this issue.
 Take care of every step so that you don’t miss anything.

 Now let us know the symptoms of the error:

 You receive a Non-delivery report with an error similar to mentioned above

 The major cause of the problem:

 Your account has exceeded the allowed number of bounced messages per hour and as a result, your email sending rights have been blocked

 The blockage is temporary hence you can send again mails within an hour

 The blockage is necessary to prevent your email account form from getting permanently blocked by third party mailing servers and spam list